8bitmp3/JAX-Flax-Tutorial-Image-Classification-with-Linen/README.md

     [1mDataset mnist downloaded and prepared to /root/tensorflow_datasets/mnist/3.0.1.
 Subsequent calls will reuse this data.[0m

-## Initialize the weights and instantiate the optimizer
+## Initialize the parameters and instantiate the optimizer

-1. Before you start training the model, you need to randomly initialize the weights/parameters.
+1. Before you start training the model, you need to randomly initialize the parameters.

   In NumPy, you would usually use the stateful pseudorandom number generators (PRNG).
 JAX, however, uses an explicit PRNG (refer to [JAX - the sharp bits](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#JAX-PRNG) for details):

   - Start by getting two unsigned 32-bit integers with [`jax.random.PRNGKey`](https://jax.readthedocs.io/en/latest/_autosummary/jax.random.PRNGKey.html#jax.random.PRNGKey) as one key (`rng`).
   - Then, split the PRNG to obtain a usable subkey for parameter initialization (`init_rng` below) using [`jax.random.split`](https://jax.readthedocs.io/en/latest/_autosummary/jax.random.split.html#jax.random.split).

   Note that in JAX and Flax you can have [separate PRNG chains](https://flax.readthedocs.io/en/latest/design_notes/linen_design_principles.html#how-are-parameters-represented-and-how-do-we-handle-general-differentiable-algorithms-that-update-stateful-variables) (with different names, such as `rng` and `init_rng` below) inside `Module`s for different applications.
+(Find out more about [JAX PRNG design](https://github.com/google/jax/blob/master/design_notes/prng.md).)

 ```python